WKU Libraries 2017-2018 Quick Turn-Around Grants (QTAGS)

 Please complete all the boxes below.
 For presentations, please state the event/conference at which that you will be presenting, along with information about how that relates to your research agenda.

-If you presented research at a conference, please a copy of your conference program, website, or letter from conference Program Chair when you return to Bryan Carson.
-We have to file this information in our report at the end of the fiscal year.
+If you presented research at a conference, please send a copy of your conference program, website, or letter from the conference Program Chair when you return to Brian Coutts.
+This information is needed for the final report.

 Please note - Interviews are considered to be projects involving human subjects.